d0tTino/tino-storm/docs/research_plugin.md

 text snippets, optional metadata and a short summary from the retrieved documents.
 By default the first snippet is used as the summary.
 If the `STORM_SUMMARY_MODEL` environment variable is set, that model will be invoked to generate a one-sentence summary for each result.
+Install the ``llm`` extra to pull in the LiteLLM integration required for this feature.
 The optional `STORM_SUMMARY_TIMEOUT` variable limits how long the summarizer is allowed to run before the first snippet is used as a fallback.